 Learn more about other poetry terms

 What is your ethnicity?
 I'm Hmong.
 Mongolia?
-No Hmong.
+No, Hmong.
 Miao Tzu.
-Hill tribe of China.
+A hill tribe of China.

 15 June 9:54 AM I do not like the present so I live in the past A culture that had its troubles but did its best to over come until the last